annameliksetian/annameliksetian.cv.github.io/index.md

 ## Work Experience

-# Foxford – online education platform and LMS system (2019 - 2021)
+### Foxford – online education platform and LMS system (2019 - 2021)
-*Provides three main products:
+*Provides three main products:*
-1) Online educational services using distance learning technologies.
+*1) Online educational services using distance learning technologies.*
-2) Access to educational and informational content via the platform.
+*2) Access to educational and informational content via the platform.*
-3) Licensing of the platform as an LMS or customizable software.
+*3) Licensing of the platform as an LMS or customizable software.*
-Currently: 1,084 employees, 3.5M registered students, and 350K registered teachers (Sep 2025).*
+*Currently: 1,084 employees, 3.5M registered students, and 350K registered teachers (Sep 2025).*

 - **Metrics Analyst** (2020 – 2021)
 - Developed and evaluated performance metrics for the Educational Design and Methodology department.